Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Betting Trends

-- Houston has covered 19 times in 36 chances against the spread this season.

-- Cougars games have gone over the point total 16 out of 36 times this season.
+- So far this season, 16 out of the Cougars' 36 games have gone over the point total.

-- Miami (FL) has won 19 games against the spread this season, while failing to cover 14 times.

-- The Hurricanes and their opponents have combined to hit the over 15 out of 33 times this season.
+- The Hurricanes and their opponents have combined to hit the over 15 out of 33 times this year.

 Houston Futures Odds